Thyroidectomy and Parathyroidectomy

 What happens during surgery?

 You will be placed under anesthesia by an anesthesiologist.
 Most patients only remember waking up after the surgery and a sense of fullness or dull pain in the neck.
 Occasionally, you can wake up hoarse or have some swelling.
-During surgery half or the whole thyroid gland is removed through a small incision approximately 4-6 cm in length.
+During surgery, half or the whole thyroid gland is removed through a small incision approximately 4-6 cm in length.
 If parathyroid gland surgery is performed, only those glands involved will be removed.
 Dr. Kelsch typically has an assistant help him with this and they will likely meet you before surgery.
-During surgery we identify your vocal cord nerve, the carotid artery, the parathyroid glands and the wind pipe.
+During surgery, we identify your vocal cord nerve, the carotid artery, the parathyroid glands, and the windpipe.
 Intraoperatively, we often employ the help of a pathologist to look at the gland while your asleep and help to identify the extent of disease.
-You will wake up in the post anesthesia care unit where a nurse will help you recover.
+You will wake up in the post-anesthesia care unit where a nurse will help you recover.
 Typically, patients will stay overnight after surgery.
 Overnight we will observe for drops in your calcium or the development of bruising or swelling.
 IF there are any problems, Dr. Kelsch will be quickly available.
 Typically patients go home the next day.
 Occasionally, they have to stay 2-3 days.

 What if cancer is found?

-Based upon the pathology, further options may be offered for the care of your thyroid problem.
+Based on the pathology, further options may be offered for the care of your thyroid problem.
 This may include consultation with endocrinology and even postoperative radioactive iodine ablation of the thyroid.
 The thyroid is unique in that it uses iodine for the production of its hormone, a lot of it!
 If thyroid cancer is found, we can use this against any remaining thyroid cancer cells by sending a radioactively targeted chemical to kill those cells somewhat selectively.
-This is not indicated for all thyroid cancers, but will be discussed if indicated.
+This is not indicated for all thyroid cancers but will be discussed if indicated.
 This will require the help of an endocrinologist requiring a consult.